camerastudy/camerastudy.github.io/about.md

 ---
 ## Summary
 Target Age Group: 55–85<br/>
-Target Population: Healthy volunteers<br/>
+Target Population: East Asian, South Asian, White Participants<br/>
 Location: Sunnybrook Health Sciences Centre, Bayview Campus, Toronto, ON
 <br/>
 ## Description
-The aim of the CAMERA study is to better understand whether certain health and lifestyle factors (e.g., physical activity, high blood pressure, hearing ability) are related to early changes in memory, brain function, and blood markers in older adults.
+The aim of the CAMERA study is to better understand whether certain health and lifestyle factors (e.g., physical activity, high blood pressure, hearing ability) are related to early changes in memory, and brain function in older adults.
-We are particularly interested in enrolling adults who identify as being of East Asian or South Asian descent since little research has focused on risk and protective factors for dementia in these groups.
-If certain lifestyle factors are found to be protective against detrimental changes in memory, brain function, and blood markers, it may lead to improved prevention/intervention strategies for dementia in Canada’s diverse communities.
+If certain lifestyle factors are found to be protective against detrimental changes in memory and brain function, it may lead to improved prevention/intervention strategies for dementia in Canada’s diverse communities.
 <br/>
 ## Participant Requirements
 As part of the study, participants are asked to come to Sunnybrook Health Sciences Centre <strong>1–2 times per year for 5 years</strong>.